jduffield65/coppafish/docs/config.md

 * **dapi_channel**: *maybe_int*.

-	Channel in anchor round that contains DAPI images.
-Leave blank if no DAPI.
+	Channel in anchor round that contains *DAPI* images.
+This does not have to be in `use_channels` as anchor round is dealt with separately.
+Leave blank if no *DAPI*.

 	Default: `None`